ctkelley/SIAMFANLEquations.jl/README.md

    - Chapter 4: Anderson acceleration: anderson.jl
    - Chapter 5: Broyden's method: brsol.jl
    - Chapter 6: Linear solver(s): klgmres.jl and maybe klbicgstab.jl

+## Test Problems

+You'll need the TestProblems submodule to run the notebook.
+To get it type __using SIAMFANLEquations.TestProblems__ in the repl or the notebook.

+There are two kinds of test problems.
+The ones you care about are the ones that I use in the print book and notebook to demonstrate the algorithms.
+The "inside baseball" problems are the ones I use for CI.
+They only appear in the /test directory.
+If you don't know or care what CI is, be happy.

 ## Support